iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covid19___1.1/report.md

 > I don't remember installing this app, I did leave my phone charging overnight with the WiFi on.
 Why can't they just have emailed you instead or have an entire page just for Covid updates in your local newspaper.<br> :date: __2020-05-29 13:24:39__

 > Won't keep working.
 Send to be issue with battery optimisation on my android phone<br> :date: __2020-05-25 18:03:02__

-> Pissed off.
-I've been in hospital heart attack and clot in left Ventricle.
-Plus lethal high deadly Virus A. Everyone needs to be brutally honest I have been impounded for 5 months.
-The Government has to find positive encouraging laughter and words of faith strength and ALL the best will appear.
-Open up our Lord Jesus is wanting more life back in the real world.
-I'm multiple disability after work place ACCIDENT and left for dead told to go to work.
-NO COMPENSATION AND NO ONE TO HELP ME<br> :date: __2020-05-24 20:42:33__

-> Had one notification since downloading it two months ago.
-And what it shared with me was two day old info which I saw on the ABC.
-No way will I download the tracking app either.
-This government is not known for being tech savvy.
-Most of their online attempts have been an epic fail.
-Especially when it comes to keeping your data secure.
-Also, the coronatracker app works using Bluetooth.
-Bluetooth can only be connected to one device at a time.
-So you won't be able to use your headphones when out.<br> :date: __2020-05-24 20:41:17__